foreverbell/lisa-kaleidoscope/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/f/f1/Monkey-typing.jpg)

 Imagine your have one hundred monkeys, and you give each of them a colorful pencil and paper.
 Your monkeys are creatures that are brilliant at drawing circles!
-Each turn your ask every monkey to draw a randomized filled circle on the paper.
+At each turn you ask every monkey to draw a randomized filled circle on the paper.
 After that you compare their works with [Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci)'s Mona Lisa, choose the best among your monkeys' works including the last turn's best one, make one hundred hard-copys and let